JackDougherty/jack-site/_portfolio/09teaching.md

 # reminder: chronological layout
 header:
   teaser: /images/portfolio/teaching-600x400.jpg
-excerpt: "Shared course materials from 27 years at Trinity College"
+excerpt: "Sharing course materials from 27 years at Trinity College"
 ---

 From 1999 to 2026 I taught undergraduate students and partnered with community organizations as a professor in the [Educational Studies Program at Trinity College](https://trincoll.edu/educ) in Hartford, Connecticut.
 For questions about teaching and advising, contact me at my Trinity College email address [jack.dougherty@trincoll.edu](mailto:jack.dougherty@trincoll.edu) or schedule a Zoom appointment on my [online calendar](/calendar).